Faculty and Staff

 Larry maintains and supervises RCP’s computer hardware, software and data inventories.
 Prior to joining Colorado School of Mines in April 2017, Larry was a senior geophysical analyst at FairfieldNodal.
 With 18 years of experience in information technology (IT) and software development, Larry’s IT experience includes database applications, computer systems administration, Internet security, network administration, computer telephony, and hardware engineering.
 He also has 22 years of professional geophysical experience in the petroleum and environmental industries.
 Larry holds B.S. and M.S. degrees in geology from the University of Nebraska.
 Larry is a past President and an Honorary Lifetime Member of the Denver Geophysical Society.
 He is a registered Professional Geologist in Wyoming.

-Frantisek joined Reservoir Characterization Project at Colorado School of Mines as a Postdoctoral fellow in November 2020.
+Daisy is a Reservoir Characterization Project (RCP) alumnus and rejoined RCP at Colorado School of Mines as a postdoctoral fellow in Jan 2021.